-You know when your car’s paintwork needs a little loving care and attention – perhaps there’s some marks you want to remove, or you just want to make it look like new again (or better!), then you need to spend a few hours prepping and polishing the paintwork.
-It’s labor intensive, even with a polishing machine, but it’s so worth it when you’ve finished.
+You know when your car’s paintwork needs a little loving care and attention – perhaps there are some marks you want to remove, or you just want to make it look like new again (or better!), then you need to spend a few hours prepping and polishing the paintwork.
+It’s labor-intensive, even with a polishing machine, but it’s so worth it when you’ve finished.

 A buffing pad attaches to a polisher, also called a buffing machine, and it helps to work in the polishing compound or wax – distributing it evenly, all while maximizing the effect of the product.
 And then it’s simply a question of removing the product and buffing it up – again using a buffing machine.

 It’s worth clarifying that buffing pads can come in a few different styles, depending on exactly what you want to do with them; some are designed to help cut through any tarnishing or faded paint, some are to distribute the wax/sealant/cutting compound, while others are for the final finish – cleaning off and polishing the final process of detailing.